 - (i) The Group tests for impairment of goodwill annually or more frequently if there are any indications that impairment may have arisen.
 The recoverable amount of a Cash Generating Unit (CGU) has been determined based on fair value less costs to sell.
 Fair value less costs to sell is estimated by using a combination of the capitalised earnings approach and a market approach comparing the same with those of other telecom companies within the region. - (ii) The key assumptions for the fair value less costs to sell calculations are those relating to discount rates, the long term growth rates, penetration and market share assumptions, average revenues per user, earnings before interest, taxation, depreciation and amortisation ("EBITDA") and capital expenditure to sales ratio.
 These calculations use cash flow projections based on financial budgets approved by management, covering the period of the validity of the telecom license (typically 5 years).
-Cash flows are extrapolated using the estimated growth rates (range between 1% to 4%).
+Cash flows are extrapolated using the estimated growth rates (range between 1% to 2.7%).
 The weighted average growth rates are consistent with forecasts.
-The post-tax discount rates used for the calculations range between 7.5% to 11.5%. - (iii) The above estimates were tested by the Group for sensitivity in the following areas: - An increase/ decrease in the discount rate and the long-term growth rates used - A change in market share - A decrease in future planned revenues and EBITDA margins - An increase in capex to sales ratio forecasts
+The post-tax discount rates used for the calculations range between 10% to 14.5%. - (iii) The above estimates were tested by the Group for sensitivity in the following areas: - An increase/ decrease in the discount rate and the long-term growth rates used - A change in market share - A decrease in future planned revenues and EBITDA margins - An increase in capex to sales ratio forecasts

 The results of the sensitivity testing revealed that the fair values less costs to sell calculations is sensitive to changes in the above variables, and any adverse change in key assumptions could result in a materially significant change in the carrying value of the goodwill and related assets.
-In case of the Jordan CGU, the recoverable amount of the CGU was more than its carrying value and accordingly no impairment loss has been recognised in 2020 (2019: nil) in respect of goodwill allocated to the Jordan CGU.
-For Maldives, Sure Group and other locations, recoverable amounts exceed the carrying value by a comfortable range.
-Refer note on segment reporting (note 40) for details of net assets (including goodwill and intangibles) attributable to each CGU.
+The recoverable amount of the CGUs was more than the carrying value and accordingly no impairment loss has been recognised in 2021 (2020: nil) in respect of goodwill allocated to the CGUs.
+Refer note on segment reporting (note 39) for details of net assets (including goodwill and intangibles) attributable to each CGU.